lsst-dm/Openstack-tests/README.md

 + __fabfile.py__ This is the file that `Fabric` loads when the command `fab` is called. `Fabric` is used for `ssh` connection as well as running shell commands on the remote VM.

++ __StarterScript.sh__ This file contains shell commands to be run on the remote VM.

 ## Using NovaClient to Connect and instantiate a VM.